 Natural Sugar Substitutes

 Substitute sugar with a natural sweetener.
 One example is stevia, which is an herb.
 Make sure the stevia you purchase does not contain dextrose or other forms of sugar.
 I use a powder form of stevia for baking called Stevia Select™.
 Another option is local honey.
 However, use honey sparingly as it raises blood sugar levels.
 Monk fruit is another natural sweetener with zero calories that rates zero on the glycemic index.

 In the following list I rank natural sugar substitutes based on their glycemic index:

 Choose a natural, low-glycemic sweetener that you can live with and use it sparingly.

 Don’t tell yourself, “A little bit of food with sugar will curb my appetite.”
 Instead, sugar will open up the floodgate for you to binge on that sweet food item.
+To learn more about food addiction, read Are We Addicted to Sugar and Carbs and How Yoga Can Help You Recover From Food Addiction.
 A friend said she would eliminate high-sugar foods for a while, but as soon as she ate one item with sugar, she started craving it all over again.
 She is completely right.
 Therefore, do not eat anything with more than 10 grams of sugar in one serving, or 24 grams for a woman or 36 grams for a man per day.